Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Lower deviations with respect to global parameters

 \begin{corollary} Let $f$ be a smooth function on $\mathbb R^n$.
 For the following parameters: we have where $\alpha>0$ is a universal constant. \end{corollary}

 This estimate follows from Talagrand's inequality with an appropriate application of Jensen's inequality (see e.g. \cite[Chapter 5]{Cha} for the details).
-Since an explicit constant is required for our approach, we provide a proof in \S \ref{sec:s-sb} which yields $\alpha=1$.
+Since an explicit constant is required for our approach (see Remark \ref{rem:opt-Tal}), we provide a proof at the end of \S \ref{sec:s-sb} which yields $\alpha=1$.
 The proof is nothing more than a repetition of the existing argument in \cite[Chapter 5]{Cha}, or \cite{BKS}, with a careful bookkeeping of the constants in each computational stage.

-Let us mention that Talagrand \cite{Tal-russo} proved \eqref{eq:Tal-L1-L2} for the uniform probability measure on the Hamming cube.
+Let us point out that Talagrand \cite{Tal-russo} proved \eqref{eq:Tal-L1-L2} for the uniform probability measure on the Hamming cube.
 An alternative approach was presented by Benjamini, Kalai and Schramm in \cite{BKS}.
 Both approaches rest on the Bonami-Beckner hypercontractive inequality and therefore \eqref{eq:Tal-L1-L2} holds true for any hypercontractive measure, see e.g. \cite{CorLed}.
 An explicit proof of the Gaussian version (Theorem \ref{thm:Tal-L1-L2}) can be found in \cite{CorLed} or \cite[Chapter 5]{Cha}.
 Our approach also depends on the hypercontractive property of the Gaussian measure.
 We recall some basic facts in the next paragraph.